hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 ## Configuring data replication using Serviceguard flex Storage Add-on

 Serviceguard for Linux Flex Storage Add-on is a software-based, shared-nothing, replicated storage solution that mirrors the content of block devices.
 NFS server export data will be replicated to all Serviceguard cluster nodes using this add-on.
-Ansible snippet below can be used to configure the replication.
+The Ansible snippet below can be used to configure the replication.

 ```yaml
 - hosts: sglx-storage-flex-add-on-hosts